Mulwor/note-app/0_interview/on-english/REACT.md

 8. how to implement Debouncing in react?
 9. what is portals?
 10. what is react fiber?

+How does React Fiber enhance rendering performance?

 11. what is useTransitions?

+How do you optimize React re-rendering — besides using React.memo()?

+---

+A React form is re-rendering on every keystroke — how do you optimize it?

+Your React app bundle has grown too large, causing slow load times.
+Describe how you’d analyze and reduce it.

+You need to integrate a third-party API with strict rate limits — how would you design your system?

+How would you implement real-time notifications efficiently for thousands of connected clients?

+// Discuss the state management library you've used
+// (Redux, Context API, etc.) and your reasons for choosing it.

+// Describe how you would handle unexpected JavaScript errors and display a user-friendly error message
+// instead of the default browser error screen.

+//List and potentially elaborate on optimization techniques for
+// web applications from a developer's perspective

+// What is SOLID principle

+Mention popular design patterns that you're aware off

+//Mention if you've used performance testing libraries like WebPageTest,
+//Lighthouse, or similar tools.

+// Discuss the concept of creating custom data types in TypeScript

+Explain how does browser understands JSX/JS

+Write a logic to count the max number of repeating characters in a string

+Write a logic to move all 0's to the end in an array